 Sensitivity assessment.
 Overall, there is 'No evidence' of this biotope having been adversely affected by non-native species.
 It should be noted that replacement of native barnacles and spirorbids by non-natives alters the identity of the species present but would have little impact on biotope character and function.
 Due to the constant risk of new invasive species, the literature for this pressure should be revisited.

-Introduction of microbial Not relevant (NR) pathogens
+Introduction of microbial Medium

+pathogens

-Not relevant (NR) Q: NR A: NR C: NR
+Q: Low A: NR C: NR